jedcrandall/jedcrandall.github.com/courses/cse468fall2022/hw2part1.md

 But replace "NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN" with your MD5 token.
 The output of the above command will tell you which tar ball [here](https://github.com/jedcrandall/jedcrandall.github.com/tree/master/courses/cse468fall2022/hw21tarballs) is yours.
-Just add ".tgz" to the end of your ratcheted MD5 token.
+Just add ".enc" to the end of your ratcheted MD5 token.
 Download and it decrypt it like this, using your original MD5 token as the password:

 ```bash